RWS/studio-api-docs/apiconcepts/translationmemory/tuning_and_maintaining_a_translation_memory.md

 ```
 ***

-We use the ```TuneTm``` function to recompute the fuzzy index and to optimize the TM for speed through the [RecomputeFuzzyIndexStatistics](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.AbstractLocalTranslationMemory.yml#Sdl_LanguagePlatform_TranslationMemoryApi_AbstractLocalTranslationMemory_RecomputeFuzzyIndexStatistics) method as shown in the example below:
+Use the `TuneTm()` method to recompute the fuzzy index and optimize the TM for speed through the [RecomputeFuzzyIndexStatistics](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.AbstractLocalTranslationMemory.yml#Sdl_LanguagePlatform_TranslationMemoryApi_AbstractLocalTranslationMemory_RecomputeFuzzyIndexStatistics) method, as shown below:

 # [C#](#tab/tabid-2)
 ```cs